safatshahin-dev/moodle-docker/readme.md

 You can always change these ports from docker-compose.yml

+For ssl certificate, go to docker and run the following command: openssl req -x509 -newkey rsa:4086 \
+-keyout key.pem -out cert.pem \
+-days 3650 -nodes -sha256

+it will generate the cert and key for self signed certificate. access the site via https://localhost:8443

 ## If you have an existing data:
 (moodledata and db dump) you want to use in your docker